davidshttintin/quantcast_2022su/README.md

 ## To run my code
 `$ python3 main.py data/cookie_log.csv -d 2018-12-09`

-Note: you can find logs of my project in `processor.log`
+Note: the logging output of my code can be found in `processor.log`

 ## To run tests
 `$ cd tests/`